how to become a scientist

 Science is a vast field.
 There are many specializations that you can choose from if you wish to become a scientist.
 The five basic subjects – mathematics, physics, chemistry, botany, and zoology – further branch into many other disciplines.

 Opportunities in the field of science are never-ending.
-Whichever subject you choose today, many research institutes and centers are catering to various specializations.
+Whichever subject you choose today, many research institutes and centers cater to various specializations.
 Based on your skills and interests, opt for your program of choice.

 Work experience is highly valued in the field of science.
 With a constant need for scientists, you can get exposure.
 It is also recommended to gain as must work experience as you can.